parazyd/tordam/README.md

 * How to keep track of node status?
 * Could the DECODE website could host a list of ultimately-trusted nodes/directories?
+* A node should be verified once it announces itself.
+* Do we POST back all the nodes we know back to the announcer?